-So without further ado (yes, you do have a lot of ado here!), let’s get to the tasting…my notes from the previous tastings are in italics.
+So without further ado (yes, you do have a lot of ado here!), let’s get to the tasting.
+My notes from the previous tastings are in the Notes below each review.

 At Gordons DTX, February, 21, 2018

 - Taste: sharp start, cinnamon spice quickly rises, medium body,

 - Finish: sweet caramel candy ends with a warm tongue and green grass

 - Taste: starts sharp & creamy, light body, lemon or cardamom

 - Comments: clean flavor, crisp bourbon, unadorned, mellow